Wang Shun: Career

 In September 2021, Wang won 6 gold medals in the 2021 National Games of China, bringing his total gold medal tally in the National Games to 15, setting a new record for an athlete with the most number of gold medals in the history of the National Games of China He also matched his own personal best timing in the 200m freestyle at 1:46.14, last set 10 years ago.

 Wang was named "Asian Male Swimmer of the Year" by SwimSwam for the 2021 year.

 In March 2023, Wang won 4 gold medals in the 2023 National Spring Championships, recording a new personal best timing of 54.09 in the 100m backstroke event.
 In May 2023, he bagged 4 gold medals and 1 silver medal in the 2023 National Swimming Championships and recorded new personal best timings in three events (100m freestyle, 200m freestyle, 100m breaststroke).

 In September 2023, Wang was the main torch bearer who lit the cauldron during the 2022 Asian Games opening ceremony in Hangzhou.
 He went on to win the men's 200m individual medley gold medal in the Games with a time of 1:54.62, breaking his own Asian record and becoming the third best swimmer in history for this event.
 He also recorded a new personal best timing of 53.87 in the 100m backstroke when he swam the first leg of the men's 4x100m medley relay.

 In August 2024, Wang won a bronze medal at the men's 200m individual medley at the 2024 Summer Olympics.
 He became the first Asian swimmer to win individual medals in 3 consecutive Olympics Games.

 In August 2025, Wang was officially elected into the World Aquatics Athletes Committee for the 2025-2029 term, representing swimming from the Asian continent.

+In November 2025, Wang won 4 gold medals in the 2025 National Games of China, bringing his total gold medal tally in the National Games to 19, setting a new record for an athlete with the most number of gold medals in the history of the National Games of China.